 3337 Sunset Blvd., Silver Lake

-Now four locations strong and growing quickly, Alfred is quickly taking over LA's coffee scene, making it a definite favorite for screenwriters and freelancers during the week.
+Now six locations strong and growing quickly, Alfred is quickly taking over LA's coffee scene, making it a definite favorite for screenwriters and freelancers during the week.
 We like the Melrose Place location best, which shares its space with an adorably tiny Compartes shop in the back.
 If you’re feeling indulgent, ask for their famous off-menu Alfred cone—a macchiato served in a chocolate covered ice cream cone that tastes just as good as it sounds.
 They also have kombucha on tap.
-There's also a location in Brentwood and on Melrose Avenue.
+There are also locations in Brentwood, Beverly Hills, Studio City and on Melrose Avenue.

 4334 Sunset Blvd., Silver Lake